How to Apply

 Students conversing whilst walking around campus.

 The Master of Occupational Therapy program is highly competitive.
-There are 56 seats in MOT Vancouver cohort, up to 8 seats in MOT Vancouver’s international cohort, 16 seats in the MOT North cohort (Prince George), and 16 seats in MOT Fraser cohort (Surrey).
+There are 46 seats in MOT Vancouver cohort, up to 8 seats in MOT Vancouver’s international cohort, 16 seats in the MOT North cohort (Prince George), 16 seats in MOT Fraser cohort (Surrey), and 16 seats in MOT Okanagan (located on Vancouver’s Point Grey Campus).

 • Apply well before the deadline to avoid any issues with the processing of your application.